Bead Blasting or Sandblasting: What’s the Story?

 Yes.
 Bead blasting is generally safe when proper precautions are taken.
 These include using appropriate safety equipment like bead blasting gloves and a bead blaster cabinet containing the beads and debris.

-For a sandblasting project, you can expect to pay between $40 and $65 per hour.
-It depends on the size, complexity, and type of beads used for the job that determines the cost of bead blasting.
+No, For a sandblasting project, you can expect to pay between $40 and $65 per hour.
+The size, complexity, and type of beads used for the job determine the cost of bead blasting.
 The best way to understand the potential costs is to get a quote from a professional service.

 Bead blasting shoots bead-shaped media, such as glass beads, at high pressure onto the surface to be cleaned or finished.
 This impact of the beads removes dirt, grime, and tarnish.